pamelasugrue/consonant-mutations/README.md

 # consonant-mutations

-MutationClassifiers.ipynb: this is a short script for classifying words in Irish as eclipsed, mutated, or neither
+MutationClassifiers.ipynb: this is a short script for classifying words in Irish as eclipsed, lenited, or neither